hacks-guide/Guide_Wii/docs/hbc.md

 ::: details Disclaimer for BootMii with boot2

 BootMii can be installed in two ways: via IOS, or directly to a part of the Wii bootloader called boot2.
-BootMii under boot2 is preferred as it provides extended brick protection and can be loaded prior to most major brick errors, but Wiis with a vulnerable boot1 that allows this installation are considerably rarer; all having been manufactured before 2009.
+If possible, it is urged to install as boot2 as it provides extended brick protection and can be loaded prior to most major brick errors, but Wiis with a vulnerable boot1 that allows this installation are considerably rarer; all having been manufactured before 2009.

 In most cases, you will not be able to install BootMii under boot2.
 Installing BootMii as IOS will usually be good enough, as long as you also install [Priiloader](priiloader).
+If you DO have the option to install as boot2, you should install both boot2 and IOS as instructed below so that you can launch BootMii in ways other than starting the console.

 Please note that if you install Bootmii as boot2, your disc drive will flash very briefly after the immediate flash that happens when you press the POWER Button.